clj-kondo/clj-kondo/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+If you are a regular user of clj-kondo, consider [sponsoring](https://github.com/sponsors/borkdude) or ask your organization to sponsor this project, to keep it alive.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]